-A 15 year mortgage means lower interest rates but a higher mortgage payments.
+A 15 year mortgage means a lower interest rate but a higher mortgage payment.

-A 30 year mortgage means higher rates but a lower mortgage payment.
+A 30 year mortgage means a higher interest rate but a lower mortgage payment.

 So which one is best for you?

-RATE SEARCH: Check current 15 and 30 year rates
+RATE SEARCH: Check current 15 and 30 year mortgage rates